- 1. Do market research and compile a solid business plan

 The average profit margin for quick service restaurants is between 6 and 9%, which is higher than most other types of food businesses.

-The reason why quick service restaurants are more profitable is because the food and labor costs are lower than say, a table service restaurant.
+A quick service restaurant industry analysis shows that the reason why QSRs are more profitable is because the food and labor costs are lower than, say, a table service restaurant.

 How to Start a Quick Service Restaurant in 10 Easy Steps